HarunKaraman/Shodan-Keyword-Search-Engine/README.md

 Installation
 1- Install python 3.x.x
 2- pip install shodan-api, pandas and openpyxl
+3- Get free shodan api code from shodan.io
-3- download project and put in a folder
+4- download project and put in a folder

 Usage
 1- Change the keyword for what you want to search